WasatchPhotonics/EnlightenMobile/README.md

 - Target -> Release
 - Build -> Archive for Publishing -> Sign and Distribute -> Ad-Hoc

+Note that you must have physically selected the Android project, or a file in that project, in the Solution pane, for the correct "Archive for Publishing" option to appear under the Build menu.

 ## iOS

 see [README_IOS](README_IOS.md)